-&lt;sup>64 Rural America's Rental Housing: Federal Strategies to Preserve Access to Affordable Rental Housing in Rural Communities (Washington, D.C.: National Rural Housing Coalition, 2014), novoco.com/sites/default/files/atoms/files/nrhc\rural\america\rental\housing\crisis\071114.pdf (accessed April 24, 2020).
+67 Rural America's Rental Housing: Federal Strategies to Preserve Access to Affordable Rental Housing in Rural Communities (Washington, D.C.: National Rural Housing Coalition, 2014), novoco.com/sites/default/files/atoms/files/nrhc rural america rental housing crisis 071114.pdf (accessed April 24, 2020).

-Year Target and Implementation Steps Evaluation Area 2022 Partner with non-profit organizations to deliver TA to 20 organizations working to develop or preserve housing for agricultural workers or Native American communities through RD 514/516 funding, HUD funding allocated for tribal housing, LIHTC, or state and local funding.
+Evaluation Area Year Target and Implementation Steps Partner with non-profit organizations to deliver TA to 20 organizations working 2022 Outreach to develop or preserve housing for agricultural workers or Native American communities through RD 514/516 funding, HUD funding allocated for tribal housing, LIHTC, or state and local funding.
 The majority of the organizations served under this objective will be those who serve agricultural workers.
 Between 5 - 7 Native American housing projects will also be selected for intensive technical assistance throughout the year.
 Both of these populations are extremely underserved, and we have determined that it is important to continue providing technical assistance to both populations during this duty to serve cycle.
 TA provided by non-profit partners will result in: Participating organizations will receive between 80 and 100 hours of individualized technical assistance.
-Completion of at least 10 applications for debt, equity, or state/local assistance.
-At least three projects securing funding in 2022.
+Completion of at least 10 applications for debt, equity, or state/local At least three projects securing funding in 2022.
 A new tribal real estate development enterprise will secure financing to launch operations.
 At least five educational sessions about the 514/516 program availability and how to ensure stable projects.
-Outreach 2023 Partner with nonprofit organizations to deliver TA to 20 organizations working to develop or preserve housing for agricultural workers or Native American communities through RD 514/516 funding, HUD funding allocated for tribal housing, and/or LIHTC.
+Partner with nonprofit organizations working to develop or preserve housing for 2023 Outreach agricultural workers or Native American communities.
+The organization working to support Native American housing will deliver TA to 10 organizations through HUD funding allocated for tribal housing and/or LIHTC.
 Work with nonprofit partners to: Assess the results of TA performed in 2022 and incorporate opportunities and strategies to strengthen the program's effectiveness and increase its scale in 2023.
-Plan the 2023 TA program and identify organizations for TA delivery (developers of farm labor housing and Native American housing).
+Plan the 2023 TA program and identify organizations for TA delivery (Native American housing).
 Execute the 2023 TA program.
 Analyze results of the 2023 TA program at the property level to determine success of the program and inform future work.
-Outreach 2024 Partner with nonprofit organizations to deliver TA to 20 organizations working to develop or preserve housing for agricultural workers or Native American communities through RD 514/516 funding, HUD funding allocated for tribal housing, and/or LIHTC.
-Work with nonprofit partners to: Outreach Assess the results of TA performed in 2023 and incorporate opportunities and strategies to strengthen the program's effectiveness and increase its scale in 2024.
-Plan the 2024 TA program and identify organizations for TA delivery (developers of farm labor housing and Native American housing).
-Execute the 2024 TA program.
-Analyze results of the 2024 TA program at the property level to determine success of the program and inform future work.
+Initiate meetings between farmworker housing experts and Fannie Mae Multifamily staff to discuss the current conditions in the farmworker housing finance market - including USDA Section 514/516 and other common sources of funding - and to inform future marketplace action by Fannie Mae Gather feedback from farmworker housing owners and operators on the viability of a secondary market loan product, which could aid renters and borrowers, and necessary loan features and terms, which could best support this specialized market.
+If a secondary market loan product can materially benefit this market, explore opportunities to connect farmworker housing owners and operators with Fannie Mae lenders.